 Puget Sound graduates pursue performing careers, college, elementary and secondary teaching, profit and nonprofit areas of the music industry, church music, and other music-related fields.
 Graduates are regularly accepted into the major graduate schools of the nation.
-Recent graduates have attended Northwestern University, Eastman School of Music, USC, UCLA, Yale University, the New England Conservatory, Columbia University, Manhattan School of Music, San Francisco Conservatory, and Indiana University.
+Recent graduates have attended Northwestern University, Carnegie Mellon, Eastman School of Music, USC, UCLA, Yale University, the New England Conservatory, Columbia University, Manhattan School of Music, San Francisco Conservatory, University of Texas - Austin, Indiana University, and more.
 They have won Fulbrights to study in Argentina and Norway.
 Music Education graduates are regularly placed in teaching positions; our placement rate is nearly 100%.
 Others have taken leadership positions in arts administration at such places as Carnegie Hall and the Ravinia Festival, the summer home of the Chicago Symphony.
 They have been soloists with the Seattle Opera, the Metropolitan Opera, the New York City Opera, the Stuttgart Opera, and as members of major symphony orchestras in Pittsburgh, Detroit, New York, Seattle, and Portland.
 They have been successful in artist management, the recording industry, music retail, radio broadcasting, and organ building.

 An audition is required for entrance to the music major, and/or for music scholarship consideration.
 Visit the Apply and Audition page for more information or contact the Music Admission Office at firstname.lastname@example.org or 253.879.3228 to arrange an audition.

 An audition is required for ensembles.
 Ensembles auditions are held during Student Orientation Week in August.
-Sign up in the School of Music building for an audition time.
-For ensembles which don't require auditions, register for the class and come to the first rehearsal.
-Details can be found on the Ensemble Auditions page.
+Sign ups are posted online.
+For ensembles which don't require auditions (Concert Band and Chorale), register for the class and come to the first rehearsal.
+Details can be found on music homepage in early August.

-Our ensembles are proud to study and perform a large variety of repertoire!
-Visit the Ensemble Repertoire list on the Web.
+Our ensembles are proud to study and perform a large variety of repertory!
+Visit the Ensemble Repertory list on the Web.